goldsky-io/sequin/deployment/terraform-module/README.md

 - **Flexible Networking**: Create new VPC/subnets or integrate with existing infrastructure
 - **Database Options**: Create new RDS PostgreSQL instance or use existing database
+- **RDS Proxy**: Automatic RDS Proxy provisioning with RDS for improved connection pooling and resilience
 - **Redis Options**: Create new ElastiCache Redis cluster or use existing Redis
 - **SQS Integration**: Full SQS setup for HTTP push consumers with DLQ support
 - **Security**: Best practices with security groups, encryption, and IAM roles